Water-Saving Plumbing Fixtures

 Low-flow showerheads should replace older ones that were designed with a flow rate of 5.5 GPM.

 Low-flow toilets and ultra-low-flow toilets have been designed to use half the amount of water of traditional toilets.
 Low flow toilets are averaging 1.6 GPF, instead of 3.5 GPF.
 The design of low-flow toilets has been under fire due to the claim that some models cannot flush the toilet in an efficient way.
-Later techniques and toilets performance have been upgraded to relief these problems, and they are designed, the majority, with a half flush option for liquid waste and a full flush for solid waste disposal.
+Later techniques and toilets performance have been upgraded to relief these problems.
+A majority are designed with a half flush option for liquid waste and a full flush for solid waste disposal.

 Many low flow toilets are also designed to reduce clog problems because their drainage passage is wider.